 We have been in touch with all staff and clients that are at risk.

-Those people have been registered with the Regional Public Health agency and are in isolation for 14 days from last contact with the affected individual.
+Those people have been registered with the Regional Public Health agency and were in isolation for 14 days from last contact with the affected individual.

-All other staff are being informed to monitor themselves for symptoms for 14 days from the time that the affected staff member was in the office, and call Healthline on 0800 611 116 if symptoms appear.
+All other staff were being informed to monitor themselves for symptoms for 14 days from the time that the affected staff member was in the office, and call Healthline on 0800 611 116 if symptoms appear.
+We are happy to say that no other staff developed symptoms.

-Given the practices we have employed throughout the COVID-19 pandemic we are optimistic that the virus hasn't had the chance to spread beyond the close contact group.
+Given the practices we employed throughout the COVID-19 pandemic prior to the Alert Level 4 lockdown we believe that the virus hasn't had the chance to spread beyond the close contact group.

-Our staff member, whose symptoms were minor, is in good spirits and is recovering at home.
+Our staff member, whose symptoms were minor, remained in good spirits and has recovered at home.

 In making this public, the key message we want to give is - take notice and take action.